janosj/mongodb-loading-data/5-gridFS/README.md

 # GridFS

-MongoDB's GridFS API and tooling for storing and managing large files.
+Use MongoDB's GridFS API and tooling to store and manage large files.
 Use either *mongofiles* (a command-line tool) or the GridFS API (Java used here).

 To run the Java client to upload, download, list, rename, or delete a file(s):